Hybrid Synergy Drive: High-voltage battery

-The HSD system has two principal battery packs, the High-Voltage (HV) battery, also known as the traction battery, and a 12 volt lead–acid battery known as the Low-Voltage (LV) battery, which functions as an auxiliary battery.
+The HSD system has two principal battery packs, the high-voltage (HV) battery, also known as the traction battery, and a 12 volt lead–acid battery known as the low-voltage (LV) battery, which functions as an auxiliary battery.
 The LV battery supplies power to the electronics and accessories when the hybrid system is turned off and the high-voltage battery main relay is off.

-The traction battery is a sealed nickel–metal hydride (NiMH) battery pack.
+The traction battery is a sealed nickel–metal hydride (NiMH) or lithium-ion battery pack.
 The battery pack of the first generation Toyota Prius consisted of 228 cells packaged in 38 modules, while the second generation Prius consisted of 28 Panasonic prismatic nickel metal hydride modules, each containing six 1.2 volt cells, connected in series to produce a nominal voltage of 201.6 volts.
 The discharge power capability of the second gen Prius pack is about 20 kW at 50% state of charge (SoC).
 The power capability increases with higher temperatures and decreases at lower temperatures.
 The Prius has a computer that's solely dedicated to keeping the battery at the optimum temperature and optimum charge level.

 Like the second generation Prius, the third generation Prius battery pack is made up of the same type of 1.2 volt cells.
 It has 28 modules of 6 cells for a total nominal voltage of only 201.6 volts.
 A boost converter is used to produce 500 volt DC supply voltage for the inverters for MG1 and MG2.
 The car's electronics only allow 40% of total rated capacity of the battery pack (6.5 ampere-hour) to be used in order to prolong the battery life.
 As a result, the SoC is allowed to vary only between 40% and 80% of the rated full charge.
 The battery used in the Highlander Hybrid and the Lexus RX 400h was packaged in a different metal battery casing with 240 cells that deliver high voltage of 288 volts.